 While the current version of the Superior Hammock is filled with 800 fill power down, you don’t need to be a rocket scientist to envision multiple weight optimizations that could be made to the core concept like: 900+ fill power down, baffles with variable amounts of down fill, a lighter weight suspension system, or the use of lighter weight fabrics.
 If the idea of insulated hammocks catches on, I fully expect there will be an insulated hammock gear-weight arms race, just like there’s been with regular top quilts and under quilts.

-However, if you’ve been frustrated by machinations required to insulate your gathered-end hammock or you dread upgrading to a underquilt and learning how to suspend and adjust it to stay warm at night, check out Superior Hammock and their Kickstarter.
-They’ve already raised their goal, but this is a good opportunity to score their products at a discount and help sponsor the development of this exciting new gear category.
+However, if you’ve been frustrated by machinations required to insulate your gathered-end hammock or you dread upgrading to an underquilt and learning how to suspend and adjust it to stay warm at night, check out Superior Hammock.

 Disclosure: Superior Hammock provided the author with a sample hammock for this review.